ivanwhaf/yolov1-pytorch/README.md

 # Usage
 ## Preparation
 * 1.Create an empty folder (in this project was `dataset` folder) as your dataset folder
-* 2.Prepare your own datasets, you shold move images folder and labels folder into dataset folder, each image must have corresponding same-name `.txt` label in labels folder, each label has `x,y,w,h,c` five values
+* 2.Prepare your own datasets, you shold move images folder and labels folder into dataset folder, each image must have corresponding same-name `.txt` label in labels folder, each label has `x,y,w,h,c` five values, which respresent center_x, center_y, width, height, class.
+The coord value should be normalized to `0~1`
 * 3.Your dataset folder should be like this:
 ```
 dataset/